Awards and Scholarships

 - Nominations for co-recipients within a category will be considered only when the nominees’ contributions were made as part of a collaborative or team effort, indicating that the nominees jointly accomplished the achievement for which they are nominated.

 Nominations for this award must be made by a member of the operating staff, supportive professional staff, faculty, student body or alumni.
-Nomination deadline is Monday, March 19, 2018 at 4:30 p.m.
+The nomination deadline is Tuesday, March 19, 2024 at 4:30 p.m.
+CST.
 A complete nomination must include:

-- two additional letters of support (only two letters will be considered; these letters do not have to be written by individuals affiliated with NIU)
+- One additional letter of support (two total letters: the nomination letter and letter of support will be considered; these letters do not have to be written by individuals affiliated with NIU.

 Leadership and service considered for nomination may be in the form of, but not limited to, areas such as:

-- serving in leadership positions in organizations serving the LGBT community;
+- Serving in leadership positions in organizations serving the LGBTQ+ community.

-- serving as an advocate on issues of importance to the LGBT community;
+- Serving as an advocate on issues of importance to the LGBTQ+ community.

-- performing outreach activities to heterosexual allies on behalf of the LGBT community;
+- Performing outreach activities to heterosexual allies on behalf of the LGBTQ+ community.

-- serving as a mentor or advisor to LGBT or heterosexual ally students, peers or colleagues;
+- Serving as a mentor or advisor to LGBTQ+ or heterosexual ally students, peers or colleagues.

-- developing courses or teaching in a manner inclusive of LGBT history and experience.
+- Developing courses or teaching in a manner inclusive of LGBTQ+ history and experience.

 Selection will be made on the basis of the following criteria:

-- demonstrated leadership and service on behalf of people who are lesbian, gay, bisexual, transgender, and/or heterosexual allies, either locally, regionally or nationally;
+- Demonstrated leadership and service on behalf of people who are lesbian, gay, bisexual, transgender, and/or queer+, either locally, regionally or nationally.

-- achieving results and effecting positive change on behalf of people who are LGBT.
+- Achieving results and effecting positive change on behalf of people who are LGBTQ+.

-The Eychaner Award is presented annually at the Pride Awards Dinner during LGBT Awareness Month in April.
-Please see our events page of the Pride Awards Dinner.
+The Eychaner Award is presented annually at the Pride Awards Luncheon in April.
+Please see our events page of the Pride Awards Luncheon.

 Joseph Harry Endowed Scholarship